SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/01-Let-vs-Var.md

 var myVar = 'Peter';
 ```

 Here we get undefined, because we don't know the value of the variable, nut we can access it.

+But it's important that **no error is thrown**, the program works, that could lead to **unexpected results** of our program.

 Whereas when we declare a variable with `let`, this variable is available in **block scope**.